 One of the most overlooked opportunities for healthcare marketers to positively impact their business is the optimization of business workflows related to serving patients and other stakeholders.

 That’s because many marketers are focused primarily on the segments of a customer’s journey leading up to conversion, and processes occurring afterward may be left solely to IT or other functional roles in the business unit.
 However, critical contributing factors to a new customer’s satisfaction and brand loyalty, as well as an organization’s competitive differentiation, are often based on her first interactions after conversion, as an actual customer.

 Since 85% of all business processes start with a form, and at least half of those customer requests are expected to initiate from a mobile device, there is no wonder why the lines between front-facing engagement and back office efficiency are beginning to blur.
 Workflows ranging from enrollment and claims processing to secure records management can be optimized to improve the overall experience.

-Today, in the public sector, US Dept. of Labor increased timely filing for initial injuries and illnesses to 100% in 2012, while the IL Dept. of Human Services reduced annual administrative costs by over $6 million with the same enterprise experience platform.
+Meanwhile, in the public sector, US Dept. of Labor increased timely filing for initial injuries and illnesses to 100%; IL Dept. of Human Services reduced annual administrative costs by over $6 million; and UT Dept. of Human Services automated benefits administration workflows with the same enterprise experience platform.

 Stay tuned for part two of this post where I’ll continue exploring the “High 5” and even provide an opportunity for you to measure how your own marketing efforts stack up against the experiences provided by industry leaders…